crptz/unavoidable0100/README.md

 - 👋 Hi, I’m @unavoidable0100
 - 👀 I am interested in the technology of the future and how we can take advantage of it of all aspects.
-- 🌱 I’m currently learning AI, Flutter and a little bit of anything that comes on my way.
+- 🌱 I’m currently learning A.I. with Prolog, Reverse Engineering and a little bit of anything that comes on my way.

 ![tetrahedron](https://github-readme-stats.vercel.app/api?username=unavoidable0100&show_icons=true&theme=dark)